offtian/twenty-questions-game/README.md

 ![basic_deployment](references/images/basic_implementation.png)

 #### #2: Deploy on ECR + Fargate
 An alternative to deploy a streamlit web app is through AWS Elastic Container Registry (ECR) with AWS ECS Fargate.
+The deployment workflow can be found in [.github/workflows/aws.yml](./.github/workflows/aws.yml).
 - **GitHub & GitHub Actions**: The codebase resides on GitHub.
 GitHub Actions is used for CI/CD, automating the process of building the Docker container and pushing it to AWS ECR.
 - **AWS Elastic Container Registry (ECR)**: Stores Docker container images.
 - **AWS ECS Fargate**: